 Positive reviews will also play a key role in your Google My Business listing – provided you have set one up, which you definitely should – when people are actually searching for your brand.

 (06:44) Provided you give them the time they deserve, all of the above steps are great for optimising the first step in your marketing funnel at a minimal cost and with little guidance.
-Let’s move on to the steps to optimise the search element of your funnel, some of which might require outside help.
+Let’s move on to the steps to optimise the search element of your funnel, some of which might require outside help by hiring a digital marketing agency.

 With users searching for the products or services you provide in their area – and yours – you may need a small pay per click campaign created to suit your limited budget, targeting these users.